The Mast Cell Disease Society, Inc.

 - C. The Chair also has the power to deposit all moneys and other valuable effects of the Society in the name and for the credit of the Society in such banks or deposits as the Board of Directors may designate, in the place of or in addition to the Treasurer.

 Section 4.
 Powers and Duties of the Vice Chairman:

-- A. The Vice Chair shall have such powers and shall perform such duties as may be assigned by the Board of Directors.
+- A. The Vice Chair/Vice President shall have such powers and shall perform such duties as may be assigned by the Board of Directors.

 - B. The Vice Chair shall act in the role of Chair in the Chair’s absence or disability.

-- C. The Vice Chair shall have the authority to sign all authorized bonds, contract, and other obligations in the name of the Society.
+- C. The Vice Chair shall have the authority to sign all authorized bonds, contracts, and other obligations in the name of the Society.

 - D. For the purpose of compliance with the law of the State of Maryland, the Vice-Chair shall be deemed to be the Vice President of the Society.

 Section 5.
 Powers and Duties of the Secretary:

 - A. The Secretary shall prepare minutes of all meetings of the members and of the Board of Directors of the Society (other than those meetings of the Board of Directors which give rise to a written electronic record thereof) and shall maintain a book or books containing the minutes or electronic records of all meetings of the members and the Board of Directors of the Society to be presented to the board within seven (7) days of the meeting.

 - The Secretary shall attend to the giving and service of all notices of the Society, other than those given by the Chair; shall perform all the duties customarily incident to the office of Secretary, subject to the control of the Board of Directors; and shall perform such other duties as shall be assigned to the Secretary from time to time by the Board of Directors.

 Section 6.
 Powers and Duties of the Treasurer: